cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - Remove all devices from the bedroom every night.
 - Don’t allow your kid to get on social media until high school (better yet—until they are sixteen).
 - Budget how much time your kids spend in front of screens.

+## What you don't need to do

+This is what the paranoid people do and it gives good security hygiene a bad rap.

+- Download TailsOS
+- Replace your iOS/Android with Graphene
+- Buy your house through a company to hide your identity
+- Be a skeptical, arrogant, conspiracy theorist.

 # 8. Discussion